 Who can apply?

-Don't know what to apply for?
+Don't know which application to complete?
 See our Dream Act vs FAFSA page to find out what application you should be completing.

 International students on an F-1 or J-1 visa are not eligible for any state or federal financial aid, but some scholarships may be available.
-Please see our scholarships page regarding information on international students.
+Please see our scholarships page for information on international students and scholarship opportunities.

 When do I apply?

-FAFSA and CA Dream Applications open on October 1, with a State Priority Deadline of March 2 every year.
-Students must re-apply for financial aid every year.
+FAFSA and CA Dream Applications open on October 1, with a State Priority Deadline of March 2 each year.
+Students must re-apply for financial aid each year.

-The State Priority deadline is March 2 every single year, for both the FAFSA and CA Dream applications.
+The State Priority deadline is March 2 each single year, for both the FAFSA and CA Dream applications.
 Applications submitted after March 2 may not be evaluated for any state-based aid.

 - If you are applying for admissions in the Spring semester, the State priority deadline of March 2 still applies.